Grass Alternatives: 12 Low-Maintenance Lawn Replacements

 5. Veronica ‘Waterperry Blue’

-A low, creeping perennial, Veronica (Speedwell) ‘Waterperry blue’, is a super tough stepable plant that is a perfect lawn substitute.
-It grows to 5 inches tall and spreads to 15 inches wide, featuring deep green leaves that turn coppery in fall and tiny (1/2”), round, lavender-blue flowers which bloom in the spring and intermittently throughout the summer.
+A low, creeping perennial, Veronica (Speedwell) ‘Waterperry Blue’ is a super tough, stepable plant that is a perfect lawn substitute.
+It grows to 5 inches tall and spreads to 15 inches wide, featuring deep green leaves that turn coppery in fall and tiny (1/2”), round, lavender-blue flowers that bloom in the spring and intermittently throughout the summer.
+Zone 5 to 8.

 Veronica